redhat-openshift-ecosystem/community-operators-pipeline/docs/testing-operators.md

 kubectl describe installplan install-2c8lf -n default
 ```

 This will likely be a lengthy output due to the content of every component of the Operator returned.
-However, in the `.status` block of this object the name and health of every component is displayed.
+However, in the `.status` block of this object, the name and health of every component is displayed.
 Problems with `InstallPlan` components usually stem from malformed components, insufficient permissions, collisions with existing objects etc. It usually needs to be corrected at the Operator metadata level.

 ## Testing Operator Deployment on OpenShift